flacks/tenshi/README.md

 ## Synopsis

-See note on write access in the **Prerequisites** section.

-If installed with Cargo or built from source, ensure Cargo's bin directory is in your PATH, then run `tenshi` and follow prompt.
+If installed with Cargo or built from source, ensure Cargo's bin directory is in your PATH.

-If built from the AUR, run `tenshi-rs`.
+Run `tenshi` and follow prompt.
 For promptless execution, prepend `true |` to command.

 ## To do

 - [ ] *Actually* support different hosts files
-  * Upstream variants
+  - [ ] Upstream variants
 - [ ] Custom hosts files support
 - [ ] Argument support
 - [ ] Quiet mode
 - [ ] Support changing data destination
+- [x] Modularize code
+- [ ] Detect if hosts file remains the same
-- [ ] Modularize code
+- [ ] Notify user of hosts file update, requiring Unbound reload

 ## Credits